Pioneer Fund: Wickliffe Preston Draper

 Wickliffe Preston Draper, the fund's de facto final authority, served on the board of directors from 1937 until 1972.
 He founded Pioneer Fund after having acquired an interest in the Eugenics movement, which was strengthened by his 1935 visit to Nazi Germany, where he met with the leading eugenicists of the Third Reich who used the inspiration from the American movement as a basis for the Nuremberg Laws.
 He served in the British army at the beginning of World War I, transferring to the US Army as the Americans entered the war.
 During World War II, he was stationed as an intelligence officer in India.

 Draper secretly met C. Nash Herndon of Bowman Gray School of Medicine at Wake Forest University in 1949.
 Little is known about their meetings, but Herndon was playing a major role in the expansion of the compulsory sterilization program in North Carolina.

 Psychology professor William H. Tucker describes Draper as someone who "aside from his brief periods of military service ... never pursued a profession or held a job of any kind."
 According to a 1960 article in The Nation, an unnamed geneticist said Draper told him he "wished to prove simply that Negroes were inferior."
-Draper funded advocacy of repatriation of blacks to Africa.
+Draper funded advocacy of repatriation of black people to Africa.